MartinHelmut/cpp-base-template/README.md

 ## Disclaimer

-And in-depth guide for the project template can be found at the [blog post I wrote](https://martin-fieber.de/blog/basic-cpp-setup-with-dependency-management) at my website.
+An in-depth guide for the project template can be found at the [blog post I wrote](https://martin-fieber.de/blog/basic-cpp-setup-with-dependency-management) at my website.